j0py/Mini-notation-for-SuperCollider/README.md

 p.clock.tempo_(60/60)
 ```

-Load it in SuperCollider and evaluate.
+Evaluate this line by line in SuperCollider.

 ## Example setting the structure and using param